 As mentioned previously, the Connecticut Brownfields Redevelopment Authority (CBRA) is a quasi-public agency created by the Connecticut Development Authority in accordance with Section 32-11a, subsection (l), of the General Statutes.
 This subsidiary was created in May 1999 to carry out the remediation, development, and financing of contaminated property within the State.
 The CDA authorized \$1,500,000 in financial resources to the CBRA in May 1999.
-The administrative expenses associated with the entity amounted to \$191,621 and one loan in the amount of \$209,000 was issued for the fiscal year ended June 30, 2004.
+The administrative expenses associated with the entity amounted to \$173,549 and two loans in the amount of \$511,000 were issued for the fiscal year ended June 30, 2005.